PaperPrototype/themachinery-books/tutorials/src/the_truth/custom_asset/part2.md

 # Create a custom asset part 2

 This walkthrough shows you how to add a custom asset to the Engine.
 You should have basic knowledge about how to write a custom plugin.
-If not, you might want to check this [Guide](#).
+If not, you might want to check this [Guide](/the_machinery_book/extending_the_machinery/the_plugin_system.html).
 The goal for this walkthrough is to write a text file asset.

 This part will cover the following topics:

 - How to store data in a buffer that is associated with the asset file
 - How to add a custom UI to be associated with the asset.

-When you have finished this part in the [next one](#), we will show you how to write your importer.
+When you have finished this part in the [next one](/tutorials/the_truth/custom_asset/part3.html), we will show you how to write your importer.

+>  You can find the whole source code in its git repo: [example-text-file-asset](https://github.com/simon-ourmachinery/example-text-file-asset)

+**Table of Content**

+* auto-gen TOC;
+{:toc}

 ## Extending the asset The Truth Type